Bank bailout to spark firesale of corporate Spain

 Despite a strong balance sheet, La Caixa will need fresh funds to meet tough new provisioning requirements under a local and global drive for banks to raise capital.

-For decades La Caixa has been kingmaker of a vast empire, stretching from 37 percent of utility Gas Natural (GAS.MC) to 28 percent of tollway firm Abertis (ABE.MC), 12.8 percent of Repsol and 5.1 percent of Telefonica, and including stakes in banks such as Austria’s Erste and Portugal’s BPI.
+For decades La Caixa has been kingmaker of a vast empire, stretching from 37 percent of utility Gas Natural to 28 percent of tollway firm Abertis, 12.8 percent of Repsol and 5.1 percent of Telefonica, and including stakes in banks such as Austria’s Erste and Portugal’s BPI.

-Some of the stakes, long considered sacred, are held through its listed unit Caixabank CAKB.MC.
+Some of the stakes, long considered sacred, are held through its listed unit Caixabank.

 “I definitely don’t see Caixabank selling now or soon; they’re going wait.
 But in the next cycle it’s hard to see them increasing exposure to equity holdings in corporates other than as a result of bankruptcies,” Barton of CM Capital Markets said.